 What if I don’t have insurance or my insurance doesn’t cover audiology or hearing aid services?

-No problem.
 We offer discounted fees for self-pay services and can usually find something to fit any budget.

 How much are your fees?